- Garden / Landscaping / Patio — 255

 Maintaining Your Power Tools

 All power tools should be inspected regularly to make sure that they are in good working order.
 This is particularly important if you’re borrowing from a neighbor or a friend.
 Small nicks in a power cord can be covered by electrical tape, but deep tears or frays require a replacement cord.
 Check that the safety guard has no cracks and that the plastic casing of the tool is undamaged.
 Never pull out the plug of a power tool by yanking the power cord, and never carry the tool using the cord.
 When unplugging your equipment, grasp it firmly by the plug.

 Wearing the Correct Clothing

 Loose or baggy clothing can become snagged or entangled on power tools, and this is incredibly dangerous.
-Always wear well-fitting garments, remove your jewellery and tie back long hair before using power tools.
+Always wear well-fitting garments, remove your jewelry and tie back long hair before using power tools.
 If you’re working in a dusty environment, you should be wearing goggles to protect your eyes.
-Some projects that require power tools generate a lot of noise, and it’s essential to wear ear plugs when completing these kind of tasks.
+Some projects that require power tools generate a lot of noise, and it’s essential to wear earplugs when completing this kind of tasks.

 Most Recent Articles